-Here are some of the best marketing tools to use to create your marketing plan.
+Here are some of the top marketing tools to use to create your marketing plan.

 Tools for research

-There are numerous tools to use to obtain all the market research and business analytics that you need for your marketing plan.
+There are numerous tools to use to obtain all the market research and business analytics for your marketing plan.

 Ahrefs is one of the top SEO tools out there.
 It can give you some of the most sophisticated information about the types of backlinks you or your competitors have, search engine rankings, and much more.